-up to 100% of its net assets in money market instruments and cash equivalent,
+up to 100% of its net assets in money market instruments and cash equivalent, up to 100% of its net assets in investment grade bonds,

 &lt;sup>1 The list of examples is not exhaustive.
 Other strategies may be selected by the Investment Manager as part of the investment policy of the Sub-Fund.